Editor’s Note: In 2020 the project coalesced into Greencrab.org, I highly suggest you check out their website.

 Growing up down the street from a beach, low tide was spent flipping over rocks and looking for crabs and other sea life.
-I learned pretty quickly that the green crabs were “bad” and the red crabs were “good.”
+I learned pretty quickly that the green crabs were “bad”, and the red crabs were “good.”
 Nobody ate the green crabs but when I asked why, nobody could tell me.
 Nobody knew if you could eat them at all.
-Later on I discovered they were an invasive species, brought over from Europe in the late 1800’s.
-Funny that we, in a Sicilian-American community ate the babalucci (periwinkles), another invasive from Europe, but not the crabs.
+Later on, I discovered they were an invasive species, brought over from Europe in the late 1800’s.
+Funny that we, in a Sicilian-American community ate the babalucci (periwinkles), which are another invasive from Europe, but not the crabs.

 If you would like to learn more about how to prepare these invasive but apparently delicious crab species, check out the cookbook, the website and their Instagram page.